rafalmas/gript/README.md

 #### The sample Gulp file and configuration files

-The supported Angular application is built by [gulp.js](http://gulpjs.com), which is controlled by `gulpfile.js`.
+The supported Angular application is built by [Gulp](http://gulpjs.com), which is controlled by the `gulpfile.js`.
 Gript includes a sample Gulp file, located in the `sample_configs` directory.
 There are also example configuration files for `Bower`, `es-lint`, and `scss-lint` in the `sample_configs` directory.